 Does a warranty come with a Dry Charge Unit?

-Most manufacturers honor a standard 5-year parts warranty on dry charge units.
+Most manufacturers have established a standard 5-year parts warranty on dry charge units.
 While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.

 Will the R-22 refrigerant be expensive to buy?